canvasgfx/ev-connector-sample/README.md

-# Ev-Connector Sample for Envision
+# Ev-Connect SDK Sample for Envision

 ## About